Package insert / prescribing information

 Hydrochlorothiazide Capsules Description

-Hydrochlorothiazide is supplied as 12.5 mg capsules for oral use.
+Hydrochlorothiazide Capsules, USP are supplied as 12.5 mg capsules for oral use.

 Hydrochlorothiazide Capsules - Clinical Pharmacology